Bolivian lawmakers seek election breakthrough as death toll hits 30

 He stepped down on Nov.
 10 under pressure from protesters, civil groups, security forces and allies, as well as an international audit which found serious irregularities in the election count and cast doubt on his announced outright victory.

-Since then, an interim government under conservative former senator Jeanine Anez has struggled to quell deadly violence, and fanned divisions with abrupt shifts in policy away from Morales, the country’s first indigenous president.
+Since then, an interim government under conservative former Senator Jeanine Anez has struggled to quell deadly violence, and fanned some divisions with abrupt shifts in policy away from Morales, the country’s first indigenous president.

 In a statement, Anez said she would present a bill to call for new elections on Wednesday “as the whole country is demanding” and that it would be through legal, constitutional channels unless lawmakers blocked it.

 “We have developed a basic bill.
 It can probably be corrected, agreed upon, enriched by all the sectors that are involved with the aim of pacifying the country and choosing our rulers,” she said.
-“But there will be elections in the country, we guarantee it.”
+“But there will be elections in the country; we guarantee it.”

 Conflict in the region of Cochabamba and the high-altitude city of El Alto has rattled Bolivia over the last week since Morales’ departure, with clashes at a gas power plant blockade on Tuesday leaving six people dead.

-That took the total number of deaths in the post-election unrest to 30, according to Bolivia’s official human rights ombudsman.
+That took the total number of deaths in the post-election unrest to 30, according to Bolivia’s official human rights ombudsman, most of those in the last 10 days.

+In a press conference on Wednesday, government minister Arturo Murillo claimed Morales was continuing to stoke unrest.
+He showed reporters a video of a phone call including audio allegedly of Morales directing plans for blockades.

+Morales has talked about returning to finish his term until Jan.
+22 but said he had been told that the United States did not want him to go back to Bolivia.

-Reporting by Daniel Ramos and Monica Machicao; Writing by Adam Jourdan; Editing by Andrew Cawthorne
+Reporting by Daniel Ramos and Monica Machicao and Diego Ore in Mexico City; Writing by Adam Jourdan; Editing by Andrew Cawthorne and Lisa Shumaker